Western Xia: Mo (1226–1227)

 Emperor Mo of Western Xia led a 300,000 strong army against the Mongols and was defeated.
 The Mongols sacked Lingzhou.

 Genghis reached the Western Xia capital in 1227, laid siege to the city, and launched several offensives against the Jin to prevent them from sending reinforcements to Western Xia, with one force reaching as a far as Kaifeng, the Jin capital.
 The siege lasted for six months before Genghis offered terms of surrender.
 During the peace negotiations, Genghis continued his military operations around the Liupan mountains near Guyuan, rejected a peace offer from the Jin, and prepared to invade them near their border with the Song.

 In August 1227, Genghis died of uncertain causes, and, in order not to jeopardize the ongoing campaign, his death was kept a secret.
 In September 1227, Emperor Mo surrendered to the Mongols and was promptly executed.
 The Mongols then pillaged the capital, slaughtered the city's population, plundered the imperial tombs to the west, and completed the annihilation of the Western Xia state.

 Destruction

 The destruction of Western Xia during the second campaign was nearly total.
 According to John Man, Western Xia is little known to anyone other than experts in the field due to Genghis Khan's policy calling for their complete eradication.
 He states that "There is a case to be made that this was the first ever recorded example of attempted genocide.
 It was certainly very successful ethnocide."

 However, some members of the Western Xia royal clan emigrated to western Sichuan, northern Tibet, and even possibly Northeast India, in some instances becoming local rulers.
 A small Western Xia state was established in Tibet along the upper reaches of the Yalong River while other Western Xia populations settled in what are now the modern provinces of Henan and Hebei.
 In China, remnants of the Western Xia persisted into the middle of the Ming dynasty.

+Unlike for the Liao, Jin and Song, the Yuan did not compile an official history of the Western Xia.